Lattay/maya_beach/log/main.md

 I used a lot of Position2D to create drivers for diverse movements.
 I'll also try to generate random walk for the tourists.
 I have to think about how the boat arrives, how long should be the visit and how it should evolve.

+## Day 2

+Did had enough time today either unfortunatly.
+I tried to design the boat and deck mecanisms, hopefully I can get at least that to work tommorow.
+I should also start working on the tourist IA.